-The following table summarizes the compensation paid to the aggregate number of officers of the bank during 2016, 2015 and 2014.
+The following table summarizes the compensation paid to the aggregate number of senior officers, plus one highly compensated individual that is not a senior officer of the bank, during 2017, 2016, and 2015.
 Amounts reflected in the table are presented in the year the compensation is earned.